 State-of-the-art systems enabling easy monitoring of CO2 and CH4 gases

-Legislation requires that these gases are safely removed to avoid a physical explosion due to the build-up of pressure beneath the cap.
+Landfill gas monitoring is necessary because legislation requires that landfill gas is safely removed to avoid a physical explosion due to the build-up of pressure beneath the cap.
 Safe disposal usually entails burning such as flare stacks, internal combustion engines or by processing to produce Methane gas fuel.
 For large sites with access to power distribution, infrastructure internal combustion engines are used to generate electricity which is fed into the local electricity grid.

 Instead of escaping into the air, landfill gas can be captured, converted, and used as a renewable energy resource.
 Using landfill gas helps to reduce odours and other hazards associated with its emissions, and prevents methane from migrating into the atmosphere and contributing to local smog and global climate change.

 All of the above safe disposal processes require the measurement of the Methane content (and in many cases the CO2 concentration).
 Edinburgh Sensors provide gas sensors for both Methane and CO2 that can be integrated into landfill biogas processing systems enabling easy monitoring of these gases.